-But one of Phoenix’s first forays into media activism took place between twenty to thirty years ago.
+But one of Phoenix’s first forays into activism took place between twenty to thirty years ago.

-Other celebrities have followed in Phoenix’s footsteps and urged people to choose vegan foods over animal-derived ones this holiday period.
-This month, vegetarian “Big Bang Theory” star Kaley Cuoco asked the public to adopt turkeys this Thanksgiving, instead of buying and eating them.
+Other celebrities have followed in Phoenix’s footsteps and urged people to choose vegan food during the holiday period.
+Last year, vegetarian “Big Bang Theory” star Kaley Cuoco asked the public to adopt turkeys.

 “Each year 46 million turkeys are inhumanely raised and slaughtered for Thanksgiving,” Cuoco said in a video created with farm animal rescue organization Farm Sanctuary.

-Filmmaker Kevin Smith, who recently went vegan, assumed a similar position, encouraging people to consider adopting a turkey, highlighting the animal’s kind nature.
+Filmmaker Kevin Smith assumed a similar position in 2018, encouraging people to consider adopting a turkey, highlighting the animal’s kind nature.

 More people than ever choosing to eschew meat and instead eat plant-based foods.